How to Improve the Airport Experience

 3. Customer Service

-In the same vein as having airport staff available to assist with wayfinding, it is also crucial to provide top-tier customer service to travelers.
+In the same vein as having airport staff available to assist with navigation, providing top-tier customer service to travelers is crucial.
 Rethinking airports as consumer hubs can be beneficial as customer service is a pillar of successful businesses.
-Customer service is essential when it comes to improving the airport experience.
+To facilitate the best airport passenger experience, airports must understand good customer service traits and components.

-Passengers need to feel confident that airport staff are knowledgeable in the airport layout and can accurately guide them to where they need to go.
-In addition to being knowledgeable, staff also need to treat passengers as customers by being courteous and treating them respectfully.
+Passengers need to feel confident that airport staff understand the airport layout and can accurately guide them to where they need to go.
+In addition to being knowledgeable, staff must treat passengers as customers by being courteous and respectful.

 How to Improve Customer Service in Airports

-While airports and its services and amenities can sometimes be considered a type of retail environment, customer service in airports will still differ from that in a shopping mall or restaurant.
-It is a much larger operation and one of the most outstanding characteristics of a preferred airport is having a staff that is unified.
-This unity is not just so that everyone can provide the right answers when passengers ask questions.
-It is also having a set goal of achieving customer satisfaction across the board, which lends numerous perks to the airport.
+While an airport and its services and amenities can sometimes be considered a type of retail environment, customer service in airports will still differ from that in a shopping mall or restaurant.
+It is a much larger operation, and the most outstanding characteristic of a preferred airport is having professional, courteous, and unified staff.
+This unity allows team members to answer passenger questions correctly and promotes a collective goal toward customer satisfaction across the board, which lends numerous perks to the airport.

-One of those perks is the feeling of being on a united team with a common vision.
-Establishing a client-focused goal helps unify airport staff in working harder as a team to ensure the customer is satisfied, whether it means to guide a traveler to their appropriate gate or to go above and beyond to assist a passenger.
+One of those perks is the feeling of being on a united team with a shared vision.
+Establishing a client-focused goal helps unify airport staff to work harder as a team to ensure the customer is satisfied, whether by guiding a traveler to their appropriate gate or going above and beyond to assist a passenger.
 Customer service should excel in these three areas:

 These three areas generally cover the essential needs of travelers throughout the airport.
-Ensuring travelers are pleased with cleanliness, processes, and commerce can help improve an airport's reputation and establish repeat business.
+Ensuring travelers are pleased with cleanliness, processes, and commerce can improve an airport's daily operations and reputation as well as help to establish repeat business.

 Airport commerce is where traditional customer service is most prevalent as restaurant and retail employees are still part of airport staff and should aim to achieve the same client-focused goal.